Costs of Manual Vendor Onboarding

 Security Concerns

 Physical paperwork and manual filing systems may pose security risks, such as unauthorized access to sensitive vendor information.
 Data breaches can lead to financial losses and damage to the organization’s reputation.
+Additionally, being unaware of potential high-risk vendors can cause security concerns as well.

 Difficulty in Scaling

 As the number of vendors grows, managing manual onboarding becomes increasingly challenging.
 The process may become cumbersome, inefficient, and difficult to scale without a proportional increase in resources and the costs associated with those resources.
-If your organization is in a growth mode, the inability to bring on new vendors into the supply chain rapidly and efficiently may hinder growth and growth and eventually cause downstream issues.
+If your organization is in a growth mode, the inability to bring on new vendors into the supply chain rapidly and efficiently may hinder growth and eventually cause downstream issues.

 Dependency on Key Individuals